Jsane001/G6-DevOps/usecase/use-case-01.md

-# USE CASE: 1 Produce a Report on the Countries in the World Organized by Largest Population to Smallest
+# USE CASE: 1 Produce a report on the countries in the world organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION